bdumasfortin/pirate-survival-html/README.md

 After the room is created, the server logs the room code and the client logs it in the console.

 ### 3) Join a room (client)
-Open a second window with:
+Open a second window and use the Multiplayer tab to join a room.

+Or open directly with:
 `http://localhost:5173/?net=ws&role=client&room=ABCDE`

 Replace `ABCDE` with the room code from the host.
 If `autostart=1` is not set, run `window.startRoom()` in the host console to start the match.